 Regular attendance seems to still be a concern with some students.
 The new attendance policy provides for the opportunity to reward those students for regular attendance.
-The students with 95% or greater attendance for the semester were put into a drawing
+The students with 95% or greater attendance for the semester are put into a drawing

-“If you see something or hear something say something.”
+“If you see something or hear something, say something.”
 These words were actually first used by Homeland Security.
 We have adopted these words to use with students in terms of safety and security.
-Students are finally starting to see that we can’t get hung up on the “I don’t want to be a snitch” mindset.
+Students are finally starting to see that we can’t get hung up on the, “I don’t want to be a snitch” mindset.
 The HTRS staff feels very strongly that ALL students should feel safe and supported while attending school, and we have to work together to make sure that is happening.

 The year 2020 will be filled with opportunities for all of us.
 My hope for all of us is to take advantage of those opportunities to make a difference and to be kind to one another!